 Pursuant to the requirements of the Kitsap County Zoning Ordinance Chapter 17.470, [wireless provider] is hereby providing you with notice of our intent to apply to Kitsap County to construct a Wireless Communication Support Structure that would be located at longitude [address, and lati-.
-In general, we plan to construct a support structure of [XXX] feet in heiaht the purpose providing [cellular, PCS, etc.] service.
+In general, we plan to construct tudel a support structure of [XXX] feet in heiaht for the purpose of providing [cellular, PCS, etc.] service.